fabiandev/jspm-tsc-update/README.md

 > Or you can use: `npm install -g jspm-tsc-update`

-## Global Usage
+## Usage

 Make sure to be in the root of your project, where your `package.json` exists.
-Also the files `system.config.js` and `tsconfig.json` must exist at this location.
+Also the files `system.config.js` and `tsconfig.json` must be available this location.

 ```sh
 $ jspm-tsc-update
 ```

-After executing the command from above, the `compilerOptions.paths` in your `tsconfig.json` have been updated.
+After executing the command from above, `compilerOptions.paths` in your `tsconfig.json` will be updated.
-A a file named `pathmap.json` was created to keep track of deleted jspm packages and to safely remove them from your TypeScript path mappings.
+A file named `pathmap.json` will be created to keep track of deleted jspm packages, to safely remove them from your TypeScript path mappings on the next run.

 ## Local Usage